Drew Danburry: Emergency Umbrella Records (2008–2010)

 In 2009, he toured with the bands Someone Still Loves You Boris Yeltsin, Ryland Bouchard (previously The Robot Ate Me), Emperor X, Zoe Boekbinder (of Vermillion Lies) and Desert Noises.
 He played the Pop Montreal Music Festival and the Pygmalion Music Festival.
 He played shows with Lenka, Pomegranates, Wye Oak, Grand Archives, The Local Natives, Elsinoire, Hallelujah the Hills, The Terrordactyls, Polka Dot Dot Dot, and many other independent artists such as The Awful Truth, Iji, Fishboy, Viking Moses, Wild Moccasins, Wonky Tonk, Ash Reiter, JP Haynie, Jacob Smigel, Will Sartain, Adam and Darcie, and Chick Pimp, Coke Dealer at a Bar.
 He also released the EP Geraniums with the French label Another Record.

 In 2010, he played with the bands Miniature Tigers, Paleo and Cameron McGill.
 He released the album Goodnight Gary on Emergency Umbrella Records and self-released the sequel Goodnight Dannii.
 He began a large amount of side projects and played his supposed "last live show" at Kilby Court on May 14, 2010.

 2016–present

 After a 6-year break Danburry began touring again in 2016.
+In 2020, he formed a group called Icarus Phoenix, which has released a series of albums, which have included collaborations with Josaleigh Pollett, Lake Mary, Neva Dinova, Corbino, and Teleprom.